dhairya-quash/TEST-REPO/Test.md

 - **Amazon Web Services (AWS)**: [Launching an EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html)
 - **Microsoft Azure**: [Creating a Virtual Machine](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-portal)

+### Example Configurations for VM Instances

+#### Google Cloud Platform (GCP)

+1. **Create a VM instance**: Follow the [GCP guide](https://cloud.google.com/compute/docs/instances/create-start-instance) to create a VM.
+Choose a machine type with at least 4GB of memory, such as `n1-standard-1`.

+2. **Configure firewall rules**: Allow traffic on ports 8080 and 3000 by setting up appropriate firewall rules.

+3. **SSH into your VM**: Access your VM through SSH and follow the setup steps provided above.

+#### Amazon Web Services (AWS)

+1. **Launch an EC2 instance**: Use the [AWS guide](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html) to launch an EC2 instance.
+Select an instance type like `t2.medium` which offers 4GB of memory.

+2. **Configure security groups**: Ensure your security groups allow inbound traffic on ports 8080 and 3000.

+3. **Connect to your EC2 instance**: SSH into your EC2 instance and proceed with the setup steps.

+#### Microsoft Azure

+1. **Create a Virtual Machine**: Refer to the [Azure guide](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-portal) to create a VM.
+Opt for a machine size such as `Standard B2ms` with 4GB of memory.

+2. **Set up NSGs**: Configure network security groups to permit traffic on ports 8080 and 3000.

+3. **Access your VM**: SSH into your Azure VM and follow the setup steps.

 ## Step-by-Step Guide

 Now that you have everything ready, let's proceed with the setup.